quicwg/ops-drafts/draft-ietf-quic-manageability.md

-The Server Hello datagram also exposes version number, source and destination connection IDs and information in the TLS Server Hello message which is obfuscated using the Initial secrect.
+The Server Hello datagram also exposes version number, source and destination connection IDs and information in the TLS Server Hello message which is obfuscated using the Initial secret.

 ~~~~~
 +------------------------------------------------------------+